asntech/intervene/docs/modules.rst

      "-h, ---help","To show the help message and exit" "-i","Input genomic regions in (BED/GTF/GFF) format or lists of genes/SNPs IDs.
 For files in a directory use *.<extension>. e.g. *.bed"
 	 "--type","{genomic,list}.
-Type of input data sets.
+Type of input sets.
 Genomic regions or lists of genes/SNPs.
 Default is ``genomic``" "--names","Comma-separated list of names as labels for input files.
 Default is: --names=A,B,C,D,E,F" "--filenames","Use file names as labels instead.
 Default is ``False``"
 	 "--colors","Comma-separated list of matplotlib-valid colors.
 E.g., --colors=r,b,k"